Zir0-93/zir0-93.github.io/_posts/2016-09-08-Gaining_Clarity_Series_Junit5.md

 ## The Junit5 Test Engine
 One further responsibility of the Launcher, as documented in the Launcher interface, is to decide what Test Engine's to delegate the execution of tests to at runtime.
-A TestEngine instance essentially has two main functionalities.
+A Test Engine instance essentially has two main functionalities.

 1. Execute tests
 2. Discover what tests it is actually capable of executing